-Variable Label Description SideB Country name(s) or Identifying the opposition actor or Opposition actor country/ countries of side B in the conflict.
+Variable Label Description SideB Country name(s) or Opposition actor Identifying the opposition actor or country/ countries of side B in the conflict.
 In an internal conflict, this includes a military opposition organization.
 Note that this is a primary party to the conflict.
-SideBID Identifier of actor on side B The unique identifier of the actor on side B. SideB2nd Name of state(s) Identifying the country/countries supporting side B with troops supporting side B in the conflict.
+SideBID Identifier of actor on side B The unique identifier of the actor on side B. SideB2nd Name of state(s) supporting side B with troops Identifying the country/countries supporting side B in the conflict.
 Incomp Dyad incompatibility A general coding of the conflict issue Terr Name of territory The name of the territory over which the conflict is fought, provided that the incompatibility is territory.
-Year Year of observation , , Int Intensity level The intensity level in the dyad per calendar year.
+Year Year of observation Int Intensity level The intensity level in the dyad per calendar year.
 Two different intensity levels are coded: minor armed conflicts and wars.
-See Section 3.11 for definitions of the two categories. Туре Conflict type The type of conflict that the dyad is -)P- Sommer by Po active in.
+See Section 3.11 for definitions of the two categories. Туре Conflict type The type of conflict that the dyad is active in.
 Four different types of conflict: extrasystemic, interstate, internal and internationalized internal.
 See Section 3.12 for definitions of the four types.
-Startdate Date of conflict The date, as precise as possible, of the initiation first battle-related death in the dyad.
+Startdate Date of conflict initiation The date, as precise as possible, of the first battle-related death in the dyad.
 Startprec Precision of startdate The level of precision for the initial startdate.
-Startdate2 Date of fatality The date, as precise as possible, of when Startate2 threshold fighting in the dyad for the first time tinesiroid reached 25 battle-related deaths in a calendar year.
+Startdate2 Date of fatality threshold The date, as precise as possible, when fighting in the dyad in a given episode of conflict activity reached 25 battle- related deaths in a year.
 Startprec2 Precision of startdate2 The level of precision for startdate2.
-Startpreez 1 recision of startdate2 The level of precision for startdate2.
-GWNoA GW number(s) of side GW numbers of all countries on side A, A separated by semicolons.
-GWNoA2nd GW number(s) of GW numbers of all countries supporting states supporting side side A with troops.
-A
+GWNoA GW number(s) of side A GW numbers of all countries on side A, separated by semicolons.
+GWNoA2nd GW number(s) of states supporting side A GW numbers of all countries supporting side A with troops.